FAQ

 Why only 2 children per adult?

-It is part of the licencing policy for child safety dictated by the council and police.
-This is in line with most festivals around here especially where you are residential.
-If you had one child that needs attention it would be very difficult to supervise many other children and the onus would be on the festival organisers to be responsible for your children.
+It is part of the child safety licensing policy, as mandated by the council and the police.
+This aligns with most festivals in the area, especially in residential areas.
+If you had one child who needs attention, it would be very difficult to supervise many other children, and the onus would be on the festival organisers to be responsible for your child.
 You are welcome to bring a friend along to help you too.
-This is applicable for children up to the age of 18 as we have to rely on the parents to prevent under age drinking too.
+This is applicable for children up to the age of 18, as we have to rely on the parents to prevent underage drinking, too.

 What's included in the ticket price?

-Included in your ticket price: Entry to the festival ground, wristband, Friday evening School Disco, 2 days of live music, soft hay play area, circus workshops, a number of forest school activities, interactive walks, and all demonstrations.
-There are also lots of other activities available for children and adults for a small fee.
+Included in your ticket price: Entry to the festival ground, wristband, Friday evening School Disco, 2 days of live music, soft hay play area, circus workshops, a number of forest school activities, interactive walks, the music hub for upcoming talent, and all demonstrations.
+There are also many other activities available for children and adults at a small fee.

 Are there showers?